*This post contains affiliate links

 Sneakers are fine also in Italy, but again, maybe not in a fancy restaurant.

-So consider taking also a nice pair of shoes with you.
+So consider also taking a nice pair of shoes with you.

-Nice not meaning 3 inch-heels, just nice, classy.
+Nice not meaning 3-inch heels, just nice, classy.
 You do know.

 Food rules & eating manners in Italy